 DISCLOSURE CROWN CASTLE METRIC OR QUALITATIVE DISCLOSURE DISCLOSURE LOCATION 404-1 Average hours of training per year per employee We invest in our employees by providing resources that support their professional growth and empower them to build new skills.
 Employees have access to a wide range of training tools-including our Learning Management System, LinkedIn Learning, Harvard ManageMentor and Harvard Spark.
-During 2021, there were 5,490 learners at Crown Castle that completed ~61,000 training hours, for an average of ~11 hours per learner.
-During the same time, there were more than 90,000 course completions and 1,000+ leaders that completed the "Leading at Crown Castle" development program.
+During 2022, there were 6,613 learners at Crown Castle that completed -91,000 training hours, for an average of -13.7 hours per learner.
+During that same time, there were over 137,000 course completions.
 Learning 404-2 Programs for upgrading employee skills and transition assistance programs The Crown Castle Extended Service Separation Program (ESSP) provides certain retirement-type benefits to employees following their voluntary departure, subject to satisfaction of certain age and service requirements.
 This program financially rewards employees who have contributed to our value creation and offers them greater flexibility to exit the workforce when they are ready.
+2023 Proxy Statement, (see page 38).
+Also filed as an exhibit to 2022 10-K